-All school visitors must report to the main office before going to other building areas.
-A visitor's pass will be issued at the office, and individuals must sign in and state the reason for the visit.
-Students may not bring visitors to MJHS.
+All school visitors must report to the main office before going to other areas of the building.
+A visitor's pass will be issued at the office and individuals must sign in and state the reason for the visitation.
+Students may not bring visitors to Marion Junior High School.